 One of the keys to successful parenting is the old axiom “Keep a winning strategy and let go of a losing strategy.”
 If your children are struggling in school and you’re engaging in every form of coercion to try to motivate them, you probably know already that your strategy isn’t working.
 This is a losing strategy.
 Lose it now or it will exhaust you and leave you feeling angry and frustrated with your child.

 The mindset that works to produce long-term success is simple: Relinquish control and embrace your influence.
 As we struggle with child-related problems, we tend to tighten up our controls.
-We try to control their behavior, to instruct them, command them, and demand that they respond to our requests.
+We try to control their behavior, instruct them, command them, and demand that they respond to our requests.

 But the reality is that we cannot control our children.
 We can only control ourselves and the environment that affects our children.
 The secret is to spend our time mastering our own behavior, and our control of the environment that shapes our children’s responses.

 The challenge is to learn how to control our own behavior so we can influence or teach our children to move in healthy and productive directions.
-The next challenge is to understand how we use structure and consequences to help shape that behavior.
+The next challenge is to understand how we use to structure and consequences to help shape that behavior.

 Successful parenting includes firm, clear limits and consistency with those limits.
 We learn that words are often ineffective, so we must know how to use action.
 This mindset is the secret to relaxed, yet highly effective parenting.
 You will find more about this topic by reading this article Click Here for Parent Mindset.

-Below is an outline of the how to begin to establish the Habits of Success in your home.
+Below is an outline of how to begin to establish the Habits of Success in your home.
 If interested in my detailed audio program, Homework Habits Made Easy, you will find a detailed plan that explains every component of a successful homework plan.
 You will have confidence that you can get your child on track for success.
 To learn about this proven program for success, click here for more information on Homework Habits Made Easy.

 How Do You Create An Independent Learner?